 The last decade has brought a rapid accumulation of information concerning all aspects of brain science, especially in the disciplines of psychiatry, psychology, pharmacology and neurology.
 The goal of TRIPEC is to create novel ways of studying brain functioning, and to identify novel approaches for treating neuropsychiatric disorders such as bipolar disorder, schizophrenia, drug dependence, and other conditions.

 Exploratory behavior is a complex and dynamic interaction between an organism and its immediate environment.
 The structure of the behavior is a result of the interaction between environmental input and the neuronal mechanisms of the organism.
-One means of studying exploration in a controlled setting is through open-field testing.
-Open field behavior has been traditionally considered to be complex and relatively random thus has required the use of non-traditional statistical analyses in order to fully characterize exploration.
-In the seminal work by Dr. Geyer, he and his colleagues developed a behavioral monitor to assess the spatial and temporal sequences of rodents.
-We recently adopted this open-field testing in humans to measure concepts such as exploration, novelty seeking, object interaction, locomotion, perseverative processing, and decision making.
+One means of studying exploration in a controlled setting is with open-field testing.
+Open-field behavior has been traditionally considered to be complex and relatively random, and therefore has required the use of non-traditional statistical analyses in order to fully characterize exploration.
+In the seminal work by Dr. Geyer, he and his colleagues developed a behavioral pattern monitor to assess the spatial and temporal sequences of rodents.
+We have created an open-field test for humans to measure concepts such as exploration, novelty seeking, object interaction, locomotion, perseverative processing, and decision making.

 Neuropsychiatry is a specialty branch of medicine that focuses on mental disorders attributable to the brain or central nervous system.

-Neuropsychiatric disorders such as Manic Depression (Bipolar Disorder) and Schizophrenia are complex behavioral disorders.
+Neuropsychiatric disorders such as manic depression (bipolar disorder) and schizophrenia are complex behavioral disorders.
 One of the cardinal features of neuropsychiatric disorders is impaired cognitive processing.
 Cognitive processing refers to the underlying functions that are involved in everyday problem-solving behavior.
-These cognitive functions include the ability to attend to information, the ability to encode or learn information, to retrieve learned information for further use, and to process complex information in order to efficiently solve problems.
-When these cognitive processes are impaired, they manifest as behavioral symptoms that are hallmarks of neuropsychiatric disorders, including disorganized thinking (thought disorder) that results in problems successfully navigating everyday life.
+These cognitive functions include the ability to attend to and learn information, to retrieve learned information for further use, and to process complex information in order to efficiently solve problems.
+When these cognitive processes are impaired they manifest as behavioral symptoms that are hallmarks of neuropsychiatric disorders, including disorganized thinking (thought disorder), that results in problems successfully navigating everyday life.
 One central element of complex cognitive processing that is dysfunctional in patients with neuropsychiatric disorders is the ability to withhold action or thought, referred to as inhibition.
-Inhibitory deficits are key features of the mania observed in Bipolar Disorder as well as in Schizophrenia.
+Inhibitory deficits are key features of the mania observed in bipolar disorder as well as in schizophrenia.
 A primary focus of our work is to assess inhibitory problems in patients with neuropsychiatric disorders and animal models.